awesomeWM/awesome/docs/07-my-first-awesome.md

 ## Change the theme

-Awesome has four themes you can choose from: *default*, *sky*, *xresources*, and *zenburn*.
+Awesome has four builtin themes you can choose from: *default*, *sky*, *xresources*, and *zenburn*.

-To change the theme, open your rc.lua and edit this line near the beginning of the file:
+To change the theme, open your `rc.lua`, find this line near the beginning of the file, and change `default` to one of the other values mentioned:

     beautiful.init(gears.filesystem.get_themes_dir() .. "default/theme.lua")

-For this tutorial we will stick with the default theme.
+However, for this tutorial we will copy and customize the default theme.

-Now we will customize the theme.
-Copy `/usr/share/awesome/themes/default/theme.lua` to `~/.config/awesome/` and change the above line in your theme like this (remember to replace `USER` with your user name):
+Copy `/usr/share/awesome/themes/default/theme.lua` to `~/.config/awesome/`
+and change the line shown above in `rc.lua` like this.
+Make sure to replace `USER` with your user name.

     beautiful.init("/home/USER/.config/awesome/theme.lua")